United States Revenue Cutter Service: Quasi-War with France

-The War of 1812
+War of 1812

-In wartime, the Revenue Marine was placed under the command of the U.S. Navy, and the cutters themselves were often placed into military service.
-USRC Jefferson made the first American capture of an enemy ship in the War of 1812, the brig Patriot, in June 1812.
+In wartime, the Revenue Marine was placed under the command of the United States Navy and the cutters themselves were often placed into military service.
+USRC Jefferson made the first American capture of a British ship in the War of 1812, capturing the brig Patriot in June 1812.
 On 3 August 1812, the boats of the British frigates Maidstone and Spartan captured the 6-gun revenue cutter Commodore Barry in the Little River, Bay of Fundy, together with three privateer schooners, Madison, Olive, and Spence (or Spruce).

-Then on 22 August 1812, HMS Barbadoes, under the command of Captain Thomas Huskisson, captured the USRC James Madison after a chase of seven hours.
+On 22 August 1812, HMS Barbadoes, under the command of Captain Thomas Huskisson, captured the USRC James Madison after a chase of seven hours.
 The cutter was pierced for fourteen guns but had only ten mounted, two of which she threw overboard to lighten her during the chase.
 She had a crew of 65 men and was seven days out of Savannah, but had made no captures.
 Huskisson described her: "[She is] coppered and copper-fastened, is two years old, and sails remarkably fast."

-On the night of 12 June 1813, the small cutter Surveyor, with a crew of 16 and an armament of only six 12 pdr carronades, was anchored in the York River (Virginia), when a 90-man boarding party from the frigate HMS Narcissus attacked her.
+On the night of 13 June 1813, the small cutter Surveyor, with a crew of 16 and an armament of only six 12 pdr carronades, was anchored in the York River, when a 90-man British boarding party from the frigate HMS Narcissus attacked her.
 The attack came from an angle at which Surveyor could not use her carronades.
 However, the Revenue Marine seamen, under Captain William S. Travis, each was armed with two muskets and held their fire until the British boats were upon them.
-After a fierce hand-to-hand fight that left five Americans wounded and three British dead and five wounded, the British succeeded in taking Surveyor.
-Lieutenant Cririe, first lieutenant of Narcissus and commander of the boats, returned Captain Travis's sword to him—an unusual gesture of respect—for his "gallant defense" of Surveyor.
+After a fierce hand-to-hand fight that left five Americans wounded and three Britons dead and seven wounded, the British succeeded in capturing Surveyor.
+Lieutenant John Crerie, first lieutenant of Narcissus and commander of the boats, returned Travis's sword to him in a gesture of respect for his "gallant defense" of Surveyor.

 On 11 October 1814, the cutter Eagle encountered Narcissus, and the Cruizer-class brig-sloop Dispatch, which was guarding the Suzan, a captured American merchant ship.
 The British ship badly outgunned Eagle, which was pierced for 10 guns but only had two mounted.
 Captain Frederick Lee beached Eagle on Long Island to avoid being sunk.
 Not yet defeated, the Revenue Marine seamen removed the guns from Eagle, hoisted them up a 160-foot bluff, dragged them into position, and continued firing at Dispatch.
 The British sent in boats to capture Eagle.
 When the Americans ran out of cannonballs, they still did not surrender, instead retrieving the cannonballs fired at them by Dispatch and shooting them back.
 Even after being forced to use the ship's logbook for wadding, the crew, together with local militia, continued to fight.
 Eventually, the British retrieved Eagle and took her away.